Independence weights for causal inference with continuous treatments: Measuring and Controlling Weighted Dependence with Energy Statistics

 We now define the \textit{penalized distance covariance optimal weights} (PDCOWs) to be

 Here, the tuning parameter $\lambda$ is any positive constant and can be chosen by the user to achieve a desired ESS.
-A lemma provided in the Supplement similar to Lemma \ref{thm:lem1} shows that the penalized version of our criterion acts as a bound on the term in the left hand side of \eqref{eqn:distance_bound} plus the squares of the weights, which is more akin to a bound on the root mean squared error than bias as in Lemma \ref{thm:lem1}.
-Although additional penalty terms are necessary for convergence rate guarantees, in practice we have found that only very minimal or even no penalization at all works well because the unpenalized weights, the DCOWs, tend to be quite stable.
-In all analyses described later, we use only the DCOWs with no penalization of the weights.
-Alternatively, one can simply choose $\lambda$ so that a desired effective sample size is achieved.
+A lemma provided in Section \ref{supsec:more_theory} of the Supplementary Material similar to Lemma \ref{thm:lem1} shows that the penalized version of our criterion acts as a bound on the term in the left-hand side of \eqref{eqn:distance_bound} plus the squares of the weights, which is more akin to a bound on the root mean squared error than bias as in Lemma \ref{thm:lem1}.
+Although having a non-zero, positive value of $\lambda$ is necessary for the convergence rate guarantee of Theorem \ref{thm:thm3}, in practice we have found that minimal or even no penalization at all works well because the unpenalized weights, the DCOWs, tend to be quite stable.
+In all analyses described later, we use only the DCOWs with no weight penalization.

 Both the DCOWs and PDCOWs can be used in a wide variety of estimators for various causal estimands involving continuous treatments, not just Nadaraya-Watson-based estimators and not just estimators of the ADRF.
 The weights can be used either in a simple weighted nonparametric estimator of the dose-response function or to supplement any doubly-robust estimator of such.
-For the former, our weights provide a completely nonparametric and empirically robust estimation approach that requires only mild moment conditions on the covariates and treatment for estimation consistency.
+For the former, our weights provide a fully nonparametric and empirically robust estimation approach that requires only mild moment conditions on the covariates and treatment for estimation consistency.
 For the latter, such an estimator using our weights is guaranteed to be consistent regardless of the correctness of the outcome model, while it still enjoys efficiency gains if the outcome model is well-specified.

+\begin{remark} The optimization problems \eqref{eqn:dcows} and \eqref{eqn:pdcows} can be formulated as quadratic programming problems with linear constraints, making them straightforward to implement with commercial and open-source solvers such as OSQP \citep{stellato2020osqp}.
+If in practice additional emphasis on correlations of particular moments of covariates and the treatment is of importance, our framework can accommodate that by adding additional linear constraints.
+The details are deferred to Sections \ref{sec:computation} and \ref{sec:extensions} of the Supplementary Material. \end{remark}

 In a later section, we provide more formal statements on the consistency of dose-response function estimators that use our proposed distance covariance optimal weights.